Symmetry-protected topological orders for interacting fermions -- Fermionic topological nonlinear $\sigma$ models and a special group supercohomology theory: Calculate group super-cohomology class

 $\fH^1[ Z_1\times Z_2^f,U(1)]=\Z_2$ implies that there are two possible fermionic SPT phases in $d_{sp}=0$ spatial dimension if there is no symmetry.
-One has even number of fermions and the other has odd number of fermions.
+One has an even number of fermions and the other has an odd number of fermions.

 $\fH^2[ Z_1\times Z_2^f,U(1)]=\Z_1$ implies that there is only one trivial gapped fermionic SPT phases in $d_{sp}=1$ spatial dimension if there is no symmetry.
 It is well known that there are two gapped fermionic phases in $d_{sp}=1$ spatial dimension if there is no symmetry, the trivial phase and the phase with boundary Majorana zero mode.\cite{K0131} One way to see this result is to use the Jordan-Wigner transformation to map the 1D fermion system with no symmetry to an 1D boson system with $Z_2^f$ symmetry.
-1D boson system with $Z_2^f$ symmetry can have only two gapped phase: the symmetry unbroken one (which corresponds to the trivial fermionic phase) and the symmetry breaking one (which corresponds to the Majorana chain).\cite{CGW1128} Both gapped phases can be realized by non-interacting fermions (see Table \ref{tbF}).
-However, the non-trivial gapped phase (the bosonic $Z_2^f$ symmetry breaking phase) has non-trivial intrinsic topological orders.
-So the non-trivial gapped phase is not a fermionic SPT phase.
-This is why we only has one trivial fermionic SPT phase in 1D if there is no symmetry.
+1D boson system with $Z_2^f$ symmetry can have only two gapped phases: the symmetry unbroken one (which corresponds to the trivial fermionic phase) and the symmetry breaking one (which corresponds to the Majorana chain).\cite{CGW1128} Both gapped phases can be realized by non-interacting fermions (see Table \ref{tbF}).
+However, the nontrivial gapped phase (the bosonic $Z_2^f$ symmetry breaking phase) has nontrivial intrinsic topological orders.
+So the nontrivial gapped phase is not a fermionic SPT phase.
+This is why we only have one trivial fermionic SPT phase in 1D if there is no symmetry.

 $\fH^3[ Z_1\times Z_2^f,U(1)]=\Z_1$ implies that there is only one trivial gapped fermionic SPT phases in $d_{sp}=2$ spatial dimension if there is no symmetry.
-It is well known that even non-interacting fermions have infinite gapped phases labeled by $\Z$ in $d_{sp}=2$ spatial dimensions if there is no symmetry (see table \ref{tbF}).
+It is well known that even non-interacting fermions have infinite gapped phases labeled by $\Z$ in $d_{sp}=2$ spatial dimensions if there is no symmetry (see Table \ref{tbF}).
 Those phases correspond to integer quantum Hall states and/or $p+\imth p$, $d+\imth d$ superconductors.
-Again, all those gapped phases have non-trivial intrinsic topological orders.
+Again, all those gapped phases have nontrivial intrinsic topological orders.
 So we only have one trivial fermionic SPT phase in $d_{sp}=2$ spatial dimensions if there is no symmetry.